m4xshen/hardtime.nvim/README.md

 - `restricted_keys` (table of strings/table pair): Keys in what modes triggering the count mechanism.
 - `disabled_keys` (table of strings/table pair): Keys in what modes are disabled.
 - `hint_keys` (table of strings): Keys that trigger hint messages.
+- `disabled_filetypes` (table of strings): hardtime.nvim is disabled under these filetypes.

 ### Default config